 After receiving instruction on the application process, students submit an exchange application, specifying 5 countries of preference.
-Students who meet the criteria for going on exchange on time will be offered a place at a university in one of those countries.
+Students who meet the criteria for going on exchange on time will be offered a place at a university focused on their specialisation (public or private) in one of those countries.